microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/synchronization_synchronizationjob_post.md

+---
+title: "Create synchronizationJob"
+description: "Create new synchronization job with a default synchronization schema.
+The job is created in a disabled state.
+Call Start job to start synchronization."
+---

 # Create synchronizationJob

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Create new synchronization job with a default synchronization schema.
 The job is created in a disabled state.
-Call [Start job](synchronization_synchronizationjob_start.md) to start synchronization.
+Call [Start job](synchronization-synchronizationjob-start.md) to start synchronization.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type                        | Permissions (from least to most privileged)              |
 |:--------------------------------------|:---------------------------------------------------------|